John Gerard: Career

 Gerard had a successful career with the Barber–Surgeons' Company.
 He became a member of the Court of Assistants (board of directors) on 19 June 1595, despite being accused of defaming the wife of a colleague in 1578.
 He was made an examiner of candidates for admission to the freedom of the company on 15 January 1598 and Junior Warden in August 1597, under the mastership of George Baker.
 (Note: Officers of the company were elected every year, with a Master and three Wardens, ranked from Senior to Junior.)
 Following a further dispute with a senior warden, he relinquished his positions of "second warden and upper governor" on 26 September 1605, but this was resolved and on 17 August 1607 he was elected Master of the company.
 In the Annals of the company, published in 1890, a biography of Gerard appears under a list of "Eminent Members".

-While studying he developed the tenement garden in the suburb of Holborn, London, which he refers to frequently in his work, and later published a catalogue of the flowers there.
+While studying he developed the tenement garden in Holborn, which he refers to frequently in his work.
+Later, he published a catalogue of the flowers there.
 This became popular and he received gifts of seeds and plants from around the world.
 He also received offers to supervise the gardens of noblemen.
 In 1577, he began work as superintendent at the gardens of William Cecil, 1st Baron Burghley (Lord Burghley, the queen's Lord High Treasurer) at the Strand and Theobalds, Hertfordshire, a position he continued in for more than 20 years.
 In 1586, the College of Physicians established a physic garden with Gerard as curator, a position he held till 1604.
 In 1588, Burghley was Chancellor of the University of Cambridge and Gerard wrote to him commending himself as a suitable superintendent of the university botanic garden, writing "to signe for ye University of Cambridge for planting of gardens".
 Amongst his qualifications he wrote "by reason of his travaile into farre countries his great practise and long experience".
 There is no evidence for the travel claim and nothing seems to have come of his application.
 By 1595, when he was appointed to the Court of Assistants, he had built up a reputation as a skilled herbalist and spent much time commuting from the Court to the garden he founded close to his cottage in Holborn, and also attending to his duties for Burghley.
 In 1596 he requested that the Barber–Surgeons' Company establish a physic garden ("Mr. Gerrard's garden") in East Smithfield, but this was not done.
 It was reported that Queen Elizabeth held his achievements in high regard.
 In October 1603, Gerard was granted a lease on a garden adjoining Somerset House, by Anne of Denmark, the queen consort to King James I, in which he was described as "surgeon and herbarist to the King".
 He relinquished the lease to Robert Cecil, Earl of Salisbury.